Ryan Tannehill Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Recent Performances

-- Tannehill put together a 120-yard performance against the Dolphins last week, completing 72.2% of his passes and throwing for two touchdowns.

-- Tannehill has put up 482 passing yards (160.7 ypg) on 58-of-79 with three touchdowns against one interception over his last three games.
+- Tannehill has 482 passing yards (160.7 ypg) to lead Tennessee, completing 73.4% of his throws and recording three touchdown passes with one interception over his last three games.

-- He's also figured in the ground game, with 47 rushing yards (15.7 ypg) on 12 carries with one rushing touchdown.
+- He also has 47 rushing yards on 12 carries (with one touchdown), averaging 15.7 yards per game.

 Tannehill's Tennessee Teammates